Storyboard[Part 01]

 Around the same time, efforts to establish general criteria to evaluate intelligence, of any kind, were becoming prevalent, especially between the US and the Soviet Union.
 Any and all demonstrations of intelligence became a foot race between the two nations.
 There proved to be no clearer display than a face-off where a king has to fall, and a handshake of defeat becomes a better photo op than a flag on a moon.
 The World Chess Championship Match between Bobby Fischer and Boris Spassky was headlined as “US vs USSR”.
 A chess game between apocalyptic arsenals may seem redundant, until considering there wasn't anything at the finish line in space either.
 Much like the initial lead in the space race, the USSR at this point was untouchable in chess.
 The Soviets were unbeaten for an uninterrupted 24 years, the same number of games(coincidentally) that Fischer would need to win the majority of in the match.

 For many people, this was a first impression of the kinds of players who played this game.
 Early in the match, Fischer's infamous bouts of paranoia were immediately a factor, showing up late and resigning games before they started.
 Before the third game, now up 2-0, Spassky sympathetically obliged to meet the unusual demands made by Fischer about the lighting, cameras, chairs, and everything in between.
-During this chaos, everyone from President Nixon's closest advisors to Soviet facilitators were trying to keep the match on the rails.
+During this chaos, everyone from President Nixon's closest advisors to Soviet facilitators was trying to keep the match on the rails.
 Fischer was finding solace in his bible, a worn-in red book cataloging every recorded chess game played by Spassky.
 The third game of the match was the first glimpse of Fischer's combustibility as horsepower.
 Looking at photographs of Fischer carrying his red book around, or any photograph of him for that matter, there's a pattern.
-Not just under the pieces he's usually looming over, but in the stillness that is captured.
-Almost like a nuclear reactor.
-Not so much the fission, but the walls burdened with containing it.
+Not just under the pieces he's usually looming over, but in the stillness that is captured, like that of a nuclear reactor.
+Not so much the internal power, but the walls burdened with containing it.
 Bobby Fischer beats Boris Spassky for his first time in game 3.

 Spouses have yet to carry a book around of each other's every move, but competitors at the highest level remain exceptionally intimate collaborators.
 For Spassky, co-creating excellence on the board meant collaborating with Fischer's madness off of it.
 After his first loss, Spassky was having his own chair X-rayed and chess pieces inspected by his team.
 The 4th game was a draw, and now the world was tuning in to see if the 29-year-old phenom from the Bronx could surmount the Soviets in the 5th game of the tied match.
 On the 27th move of game 5, Fischer sacrifices a bishop to gain a positional lead.
 Spassky considered the caustic implications of this move before resigning, making it the shortest game of the entire match.
 Fischer won 4 more decisive games, maintaining a comfortable lead until the end.
 The match, politicized as another proxy battlefront between the world's leading hegemonies, catapulted the young Bobby Fischer into an icon as the first and only US-born chess champion.
 A reclusive game from the 6th century, effectively used as a drosophila for information science, was becoming equally as affective for mass media, just in time for the next chapters.